 Main Season Route:

-Starting with Aggression, yes sure you'll eventually hit theee "dreaded probably only to Marill" originals near the end of Season One.
+Starting with Aggression, yes sure you'll eventually hit theee "dreaded probably only to Marill" originals at the beginning of Season Two.
+(A/N: currently the reboot is in the season cliffhanger/premiere in between period, so this may prove troublesome when you get there.
+Though I imagine Part 2 will be released before you reach that point, unless you're a quick reader I suppose).
 The latest reboot episode will have its "Next Episode" link blanked out, and underneath it'll give you another link to the next recommended original episode.
-At time of writing the replacement for Prepare For Trouble was new and so that redirected you to VTV Live.
 After that there's no issue, you'll "next episode" until Back To Normal.
 The Archive itself will also redirect you to the next original after the final reboot.

 Starting with Reboot Caretaker you'll be quickly thrown into the originals with Parallax.
 B4FV1 can be a bit choppy at times but is average/ok.
 B4FV2's been rebooted already, and B4FV3 is in my opinion the most consistent of the seasons (yes even more than Season Five, which was intended to have a slow start but hey).
 Then you'll be into Reboot Season One.
-By the time you get there the reboot will probably have gone into Season Two, but I'll still tell you the same thing as I do above; "Next Episode" links until it tells you there aren't anymore, then click the link it provides you, "Next Episode/Part" some more until Back To Normal.
+Then it's the same advice as above; "Next Episode" links until it tells you there aren't anymore, then click the link it provides you, "Next Episode/Part" some more until Back To Normal.
 Viola.

 What's Left To Do